tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 <li>in <a href="https://www.pornhub.com/insights/pornhub-2015-year-in-review">2015 was 24%</a>,</li>

 <li>in <a href="https://www.pornhub.com/insights/2014-year-in-review">2014 was 23%</a>,</li>
 <li>in <a href="https://en.wikipedia.org/wiki/MindGeek">2013 there was not MindGeek</a>, the company owning PornHub had the name MANWIN, which as you can guess might not sound very inclusive. in October the name changed and so the rebrainding started.
-It is not an evidence, but this whole woman friendliness to us sounds like a marketing strategy.</li>
+It is not an evidence, but this whole women friendliness to us sounds like a marketing strategy.</li>

 -->

 ## leftover texts

-_Verified Models_ it is a metric they love to report and count, as long as it goes high, becuase is meant to let you belive* the platform is healthy.
+_Verified Amateurs_ it is a metric they love to report and count, as long as it goes high, becuase is meant to let you belive* the platform is healthy.
-* it might be even true that _Verified Models_ counter keep growing, but we can't fully trust Year in Review because that's marketing and not Open Data.
+\* it might be even true that _Verified Amateurs_ counter keep growing, but we can't fully trust Year in Review because that's marketing and not Open Data.

 of course the amateur producer are happy about that: but, sorry, they can have more. we envison a future in which they might get 100% of the pie and don't be subject to corporate hidden policies.